vlandham/captain_z/out/captain_z.md

 Still, he was there waiting in the dark, just the same.

 As he was thinking about this, he heard strange noises coming from far off on the shore.
 He turned to gaze out with his red eye to see what was going on.
-The eye focused on a big black bird.
-The same big black bird he had watched on Castle Island!
-It was cawing and diving at a few pirates on the pier who were messing about with a boat.
+The eye focused on a big black bird, a crow.
+The same crow he had seen on Castle Island!
+It was screeching and diving at pirates on the pier near a familar looking boat.

-His eye lit up at the sight of the bird. _What is that thing doing in Goodnews?_ Spears wondered. _It should be still mourning its long lost captain out on Castle Island._
+His eye lit up at the sight of the bird. _What is that thing doing in Goodnews?_ Spears wondered. _It should be still mourning the loss of its poor little captain out on Castle Island._

-Then, he saw Captain Zephyr running down the pier toward the boat.
+Then, he saw Captain Zephyr herself running down the pier toward her ship.
+Captain Spears nearly fell overboard from the sight.
+She was alive!

-"Well I'll be a talkin' gator," he muttered.
+"Well I'll be a talkin' gator," he said to himself.

 She was far off, but his red eye made sure it was her.
 The eye was glowing hot now, like an iron just out of the fire.

 She should be dead, but wasn't.
-Which meant that perhaps the lost treasure wasn't really lost either.
+Which meant that perhaps the lost treasure of Castle Island wasn't really lost either.

-The flare caught his eye as it shot out from the leader's ship.
+Then the flare shot up from the leaders boat.
+The signal to start the invasion.

 Captain Spears watched it as it lit the sky red over the water.
 He saw the other captains dutifully follow their orders to start the attack.
 But Captain Spears now had another reason not to join in the battle.
 If he could block Wind Drinker from leaving the bay, perhaps he could get his hands on the treasure Captain Zephyr had stolen.

-He spoke in a whisper to his crew to explain the plan.
+He spoke in a hushed voice to his crew to explain the plan.
 Then he gave the order and the Sea Breaker started slowly making its way toward the entrance to the bay.

-If Captain Zephyr wanted out, she would have to get through Spears and his crew.
+If Captain Zephyr wanted out, she would have to get through Spears and the Sea Breaker.

 #

-Almost all of the attackers were focused on the town and didn't even notice Wind Drinker sprinting out of the port.
-But one of the two ships Captain Z passed before the signal was given had started to give chase.
-They had pulled their sails about to turn around to follow Captain Z and her crew of children.
+With all the commotion, most of the attackers didn't even notice Wind Drinker sprinting out of the port.
+But one of the two ships Captain Z passed started to give chase.
+They pulled their sails around to turn and follow Captain Z as she steered away from the pier.

-It was Captain Pete Moss who gave the order to pursue Wind Drinker.
+It was Captain Pete Moss on the ship following Wind Drinker.
 Captain Z recognized him as they pulled in behind.

 Captain Moss had a slow ship and a slower crew.
 They were weighted down with a slew of cannons he was itching to use.
 And he would have used them on Wind Drinker if the port hadn't been so crowded with other pirate ships.
-One missed shot and he could sink a fellow attack boat.
-Even Captain Moss was bright enough to know the trouble he would be in if he was responsible for such a mishap.
+One missed shot and he could sink an attacking ship.

 So, Captain Moss trailed behind Captain Z's ship as it weaved to and fro between the other ships in the harbor.
-Captain Z took her ship wide around the pirate swarm to stay clear of their cannons firing into the city.
+Captain Z took her ship wide around the pirate swarm to stay clear of the cannons firing into the city.

-Though even from their distance, the cannon blasts were loud and scary.
+Even from a distance, the cannon blasts were loud and scary.
 Lucy hid at the back of the boat and covered her ears.
-Orion and Nova kept their heads up, but ducked down at every nearby blast.
+Orion and Nova kept their heads up, but ducked down with every nearby blast.

 Captain Moss was not a skilled sailor, nor was his crew accustom to taking orders.
 They all had spent the last year living the land lovers life in Bodega.
 Now out in the water again, the crew had lost their sea legs.

-So when Zephyr cut sharply through the water around a big galley of a ship, Pete Moss didn't follow.
-He tried though, shouting to the crew to tack in the sails and turning the wheel as hard as he could.
+So when Zephyr cut sharply through the water around a big galley, Pete Moss didn't follow, though he tried.
+Shouting to the crew to tack in the sails and turning the wheel as hard as he could, his barge started into the turn.
 But the ropes on the sails were tangled and twisted up and his big boat couldn't turn sharp enough.

 The front side of his ship smashed into the back half of the galley with a deafening screech.
 Moss's ship took all the damage.
 It lurched to a stop, sending the Captain and his crew flying to the deck floor.
-Planks and other bits of wood were thrown across the water from where the boats hit.
-Moss got up to look at the front of his boat to find a huge gash where the sea water was already starting to flood in.
+Planks and other bits of wood were thrown across the water.
+Moss got up to look at the front of his boat to find a huge gash where sea water was flooding in.

 Moss started shouting to abandon ship, and within seconds he and his crew were lowering their rowboats into the water.
-The pirates swung down to the rowboats and started rowing as fast as they could while their ship tipped sideways into the water.
+The pirates started rowing as fast as they could while their ship tipped sideways into the water.

 The ship sank completely into the water a few minutes later.
 Captain Moss and his crew watched it go down, then sadly rowed for shore.